Common Stock Warrants Frequently Asked Questions

 I do not have an account at Fidelity but understand that after opening a basic account you can then sign up for International Stock and Currency Trading.
 This will allow investors to purchase the Canadian stocks and stock warrants either online or by using their customer support.

-Do you make any recommendations or specific warrants to buy?
+Do you make any recommendations for specific warrants to buy?

 No!
 We do not make any recommendations and have been advised that most of the Canadian warrants are not registered in the United States and that any recommendations thereon, would not be advisable.

-For those subscribing to our Gold Subscription, you will have access to Dudley’s Portfolio which is primarily in the resource sector with his current holdings, updates and weekly audio.
+For those subscribing to our Gold Subscription, you will have access to Dudley’s Portfolio which is primarily in the resource sector and SPAC’s with his current holdings, updates, and weekly audio.
 While not specified recommendations, you will see which warrants Dudley owns and can follow him or not.

 I have a Mac computer.
 Can I use your service?